diegomacario/Super-Sunshine/README.md

 - Create a sphere of radius 1.5 centered at the origin.
 - Scale it by a factor of 2.
-- Rotate it clockwise by 90 degrees about the Y axis.
+- Rotate it clockwise by 90° about the Y axis.
 - Translate it -5 units along the Z axis.

 You would write the following: